Promoting Trust through Effective Advising Administration

 About the Author(s)

-Jeffrey L. McClellan is an assistant professor of management at Frostburg State University.
+Jeffrey L. McClellan is an associate professor of management at Frostburg State University.
 He can be reached at firstname.lastname@example.org.